Jimmy-Lin-91/eCommerceMock/README.md

 # ClientFacingECommerceMock
 Mock-up of an ECommerce page using CSS and HTML.
-Ready to sync with backend and display client products.